17 Walks in Edinburgh to Get Your Step Count Up!

 Start in the village of South Queensferry with a scone and a cup of tea, then either make your way East toward the City Centre or West toward Linlithgow.

-Both routes will afford you with dramatic views of the three Forth Bridges: the Road Bridge, the Forth Bridge and the Queensferry Crossing.
+Both routes offer dramatic views of the three Forth Bridges: the Road Bridge, the Forth Bridge, and the Queensferry Crossing.

 Read about affordable day trips with nice walks in our trips by public bus guide.